 Ensure you have all of the documentation each school requires — things like test-score reports and undergraduate or exchange-program transcripts.
 If you’re missing something at this point, you’ll probably have to hustle to secure what you need.

 Finalize your resume.
 Many schools have cut down on essay requirements, so resumes are playing a more significant role in deciding prospective students’ fates.
 Your resume must tell the full story of your professional, educational, and extracurricular achievements.

 Complete the applications/data forms for each school.
 Why do this before putting the finishing touches on your essays?
-Because when left to the ultimate last minute, applications fields are extremely easy to screw up.
+Because when left to the last minute, applications fields are easy to mess up.

 There’s no spellcheck available on these forms, and if you’re rushing through them, you are likely to make a mistake.
 The adcomm should not see something riddled with typos first thing!

 And now, the essays.
 We’ll be honest: we hope you aren’t just starting on those prompts this late in the game.
 But it certainly is possible to pull together quality responses within two weeks if you buckle down right this second.